 This doesn’t always include orgasm but it may.
 This doesn’t always include simultaneous pleasure but it may.
 When I’m working with individuals this principle is still relevant because sometimes, challenges arise in a person’s sexuality because they don’t allow themselves pleasure and they don’t acknowledge and accept what does bring them pleasure.
 When doing relationship therapy I make sure that each person is allowed the freedom to have an individual erotic landscape and to find pleasure in their shared activities.

 After several years in practice, my personal sexual values haven’t changed and if you are interested you can read about them starting with this article, Sexual Values: One Therapist’s Provisional Set.
-I examined those values and wrote about them originally because I felt that being aware of them would help me insulate my clients from them and also because broadcasting them so that clients could better identify whether my values were acceptable to them chose my services or not based on fit.
-However, now that I have been exposed to Braun-Harvey and Vigorito’s excellent exposition on Treating Out-of-Control Sexual Behavior, I can use a more empirically validated set of therapeutic principles for the care for my clients and their sexual health.
+I examined those values and wrote about them originally because I thought that being aware of them would help me insulate my clients from my biases.
+I also thought that broadcasting them it would help potential clients determine whether I’d be a good fit for them.
+However, now that I have been exposed to Braun-Harvey and Vigorito’s excellent exposition on treating Out-of-Control Sexual Behavior, I can use a more empirically validated set of therapeutic principles for the care for my clients and their sexual health.